-We may collect, use, store and transfer different kinds of personal data about you which we have grouped together follows:
+We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

 Identity Data includes first name, maiden name, last name, username or similar identifier, marital status, title, date of birth and gender.

 Contact Data includes address, email address and telephone numbers.

 Technical Data includes internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.

 Usage Data includes information about how you use our website.

 Marketing and Communications Data includes your preferences in receiving marketing from us and your communication preferences.

-We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
+We also collect, use, store and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.

 We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences.